-- At the time of conversion, holders of Series A, B, C, D and E preferred stock will also receive: - \$14.85 per share, or \$47.0 million in the aggregate; and - accumulated and unpaid dividends of \$1.788 per share per year since the date the shares of preferred stock were issued, or \$ million in the aggregate assuming that this offering closes on , 2006.
+• At the time of conversion, holders of Series A, B, C, D and E preferred stock will also receive \$101.8 million consisting of:

-We will pay these amounts with the net proceeds of this offering and the concurrent private placement described below and borrowings under the new term loan referred to above.
+- \$14.85 per share, or \$47.0 million in the aggregate; and - accumulated and unpaid dividends of \$1.788 per share per year since the date the shares of preferred stock were issued, or \$54.8 million in the aggregate assuming that this offering closes on September 26, 2006.

-• The outstanding shares of Series AA, BB and CC preferred stock will be converted into a total of with the terms of such series of preferred stock as set forth in our Certificate of Incorporation.
+We will pay these amounts with the net proceeds of this offering, the concurrent private placement described below, approximately \$10.7 million of our existing cash and cash equivalents and borrowings under the new term loan referred to above.

-• We will complete a private placement of shares of our common stock at the public offering price to Aman Ventures, Mark Francis, K. Flynn McDonald, Greg Reyes, Reyes Family Trust, Van Wagoner Capital Partners, L.P., Van Wagoner Crossover Fund, L.P. and Marc Weiss, each an existing stockholder, pursuant to preemptive rights that arise as a result of the offering and terminate upon the closing of the offering.
-Assuming an offering price of \$ per share (the midpoint of the estimated price range shown on the cover page of this prospectus) we will raise \$ million in proceeds from the concurrent private placement.
+- The outstanding shares of Series AA, BB and CC preferred stock will be converted into a total of 9,686,972 shares of common stock, in accordance with the terms of such series of preferred stock as set forth in our Certificate of Incorporation. - We will complete a private placement of 102,640 shares of our common stock at the public offering price to Greg Reyes, Reyes Family Trust, Van Wagoner Capital Partners, L.P. and Van Wagoner Crossover Fund, L.P., each an existing stockholder, pursuant to preemptive rights that arise as a result of the offering and terminate upon the closing of the offering.
+Assuming an offering price of \$13.50 per share (the midpoint of the estimated price range shown on the cover page of this prospectus) we will raise approximately \$1.4 million in proceeds from the concurrent private placement.
 This prospectus shall not be deemed to be an offer to sell or a solicitation of an offer to buy any securities in the concurrent private placement.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the net proceeds to us from this offering and the concurrent private placement by \$ million and would decrease (increase) the amount of borrowings on the closing date under our new term loan by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$13.50 per share would increase (decrease) the net proceeds to us from this offering and the concurrent private placement by \$5.8 million and would decrease the amount of borrowings on the closing date under our new term loan by \$5.8 million (increase the amount of borrowings on the closing date under our new term loan by \$5.0 million and decrease cash and cash equivalents by \$0.8 million), assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.